sherifcodeur/Galo-CLI/README.md

 a CLI to help in our NODEjs Express Projects

-Galo has 3 commands :
+Galo has 4 commands :

 * model : creates a model with its schema

 * server : create the nodejs express server file

+* database : only for mongoose : create connection file (no need for sequelize)

 * controller : creates a controller for your model

+#### **HOW TO INSTALL**

+1. Clone this repo on your computer
+1. Go on the root folder of the repo and do `npm install -g`

 ## BEFORE USING